 Wyoming vs. No 21 Boise State - AP Photos

-2013: White had a great season cut short by injury as a junior.
+2013: White had a great junior season cut short by injury.
 A starter for each of the first six games at strong safety, he posted 28 tackles, a pass breakup and led the team with two forced fumbles.
 He had five tackles and a forced fumble versus Idaho, and recorded eight stops and tackle for loss against Nebraska.

 2012: Appearing in 12 games for the Pokes, White became a fixture in the UW secondary, splitting time at cornerback and safety.
 He tallied 39 tackles, including half a tackle for loss.
 His pass defense was solid, as he accounted for three pass breakups.
 Against Nevada, White had one interception for 24 yards, along with six tackles.
 He had three games with at least six tackles over the season.
 He was effective versus Fresno State, with seven solo stops and one assisted tackle.

 2011: White became a productive member of the Cowboy defense and special teams in his first season of game action.
 One of the most versatile athletes on the team, White had his best game of the year versus Colorado State, when he had three tackles.
 He recovered a fumble against Weber State and had a pass breakup against Bowling Green.
 White played in all 13 games and saw more time in the defensive backfield as the season went on and he became more experienced.
 He had 13 total tackles for 2011.